 How To Use The Google Cloud Pricing Calculator

 We’ve focused on breaking down Google Kubernetes Engine costs so far.
-If you want to get a clear idea of what you are actually paying for on GKE, this will help you.
+This will help you get a clear idea of what you are actually paying for on GKE.

 But if you are just interested in estimating the cost of running a particular GKE configuration ASAP, you can use the Google Cloud cost calculator.

-By selecting your preferred configuration options, the calculator will provide cost estimates on the right.
+The calculator will provide cost estimates on the right by selecting your preferred configuration options.
 Take a look at this:

 How the Google Cloud Pricing Calculator works